TNO-DPP/dpp-data-repository/README.md

 but there are other means, if the intended image is supposed to be embedded.

 TODO: JSON-LD framing may prove to be useful as a means of restricting information, if queries and frames are pre-defined and baked-in.

+## Pages

+The number of pages to be designed based on the endpoints

+- Template Designer
+  - List all
+  - Create new
+- Passport Visualizer
+  - View (and Interact)
+- Credential Manager
+  - List all
+- Settings (general backend settings)

+### Front-end breadcrumbs
+Templates contain 4 types of information:

+- Attributes added (basic are automatically added)
+- Event-types and preferred order (basic DPP events are automatically added)
+- Credentials associated (VC templates, types, pulled or custom added)
+- Attachments (files of multiple formats that can be connected to a template)

+Pages:

+- Home -> Templates -> ID -> versionNumber/latest -> Attributes
+- Home -> Templates -> ID -> versionNumber/latest -> Events
+- Home -> Templates -> ID -> versionNumber/latest -> Credentials
+- Home -> Templates -> ID -> versionNumber/latest -> Attachments
+    (view and CRUD form components to add to the data structure)
+- Home -> Templates -> ID -> versionNumber/latest
+    (list tables containing templates)
+- Home -> Templates -> ID
+    (list versions, create a new version, duplicate existing one for modification)
+- Home -> Templates (blocks/complex tree-view containing the available templates for DPPs)

+- Home -> Templates -> New
+(define new template based on nothing)
+- Home -> Templates -> New -> Attributes
+- Home -> Templates -> New -> Events
+- Home -> Templates -> New -> Credentials
+- Home -> Templates -> New -> Attachments
+(add aspects to this new template, after which you return to the main New page to save with a name and version)

+- Home -> DPPs
+    Form for specific UUID, filters over types on a table of DPPs.
+    (Button - Random DPP)
+    (Button - Latest issued DPP)
+    (Button - Create DPP based on template)

+- Home -> DPPs -> UUID
+    (View mode)
+    (Visual representation of DPP data)
+    (Raw JSON mode)
+    (Rich visualization mode) - Additional perspectives, such as external data sources.

+- Home -> DPPs -> UUID -> Update
+    (Interactive mode)
+    (Add event)
+    (Add attachment)
+    (Update attribute - Create UpdateAttributeEvent with delta over attribute) (Add credential - based on available and valid credentials in connected Credential Wallets.)

+- Home -> Credentials

+- Home -> Settings

+## Deadlines

+May 22nd. - First version of content and integration with the DWI and ERP teams.

+- Jeroen will provide a Bill-of-Materials, a hierarchical list of subcomponents in the product by next week.
+We must discuss how to describe that data best, and discuss with the DWI team to identify the events and updates they will be doing on Ansomatic (current progress is limited).
+- To be discussed: the additional UI views to demonstrate in the UI about the general structure of the data.
+- ERP provides us less data, we may provide some information to both DWI and ERP instead.

+## Tasks for tomorrow

+- Set out MVP and dependencies with other teams.
+Make plan in the morning standup.
+  - ERP
+  - DWI
+    - Ask about specifics of the connection to DPP
+      - Getting DPP data to DWI
+      - Getting DWI update data to DPP
+  - Systems - Jeroen and the Bill of Materials/Data Model.
+- Discussion about what to visualize for the TEF-level in the additional screens in the dashboard.